Probate and Estate Administration Solicitors

 Administering an estate is often time consuming, complex and there are pitfalls for the lay person.
 We are happy to assist with as much or as little as you need, whether applying only for the Grant of Representation or the whole of the estate administration from start to finish.
 You can have peace of mind knowing that you will have the benefit of our expert knowledge to ensure you comply with your legal responsibilities.

-Holmes & Hills have seven offices across Essex and Suffolk, and you are able to make an appointment to see us in Colchester, Braintree, Witham, Sudbury, Halstead, Tiptree or Coggeshall.
+Holmes & Hills have seven offices across Essex and Suffolk, making it easy to book an appointment with our probate solicitors in Colchester, Braintree, Witham, Sudbury, Halstead, Tiptree or Coggeshall.

 If you are considering contesting a Will or challenging some other aspect of an estate, or the way the estate has been administered and distributed, Holmes & Hills Solicitors can help you.
 Contested probate is a specialist area of law requiring unique expertise and significant experience.
 Holmes & Hills has a team of solicitors specialising in advising on matters concerning contested probate.
 If you need advice on an inheritance dispute in any capacity, please contact our specialist contentious probate solicitors.